abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 <br>

-<p>I invite you to listen to Louise's heart-warming talk at the link below for more guidance:
+<p style="margin-bottom:0%>I invite you to listen to Louise's heart-warming talk at the link below for more guidance:

 [https://youtu.be/MMTOZNL_Ybk ](https://youtu.be/MMTOZNL_Ybk%22%20%5Cl%20%22-1)